 I-229/26th Street, Southeastern Avenue Reconstruction Projects

-- Retaining walls work is starting along Southeastern Avenue.
+- Retaining walls continue to rise along Southeastern Avenue.

 2019 Project Milestones

 - March 25, 2019 - Begin construction, closing southern lanes of 26th Street

 - May 2, 2019 - Close Southeastern Ave south of 26th St

 - March 28, 2019 - Begin demolition of bridges over I-229 and Big Sioux River

 - October 2019 - Complete bridges over I-229 and Big Sioux River/BNSF

 - November 2019 - Phase 1A/B completed